Anyadike22/Building-and-Tracking-a-Fashion-Image-Classifier-Using-PyTorch-and-Comet-ML/README.md

 # How to Run
 Set up your Comet ML account:

-Create a Comet account
+-Create a Comet account

-Get your API key from your Comet dashboard
+-Get your API key from your Comet dashboard

-You can either:
+-You can either:

-Set environment variables:
+## Set environment variables:

-export COMET_API_KEY="your-api-key"
+-export COMET_API_KEY="your-api-key"
-export COMET_PROJECT_NAME="fashion-mnist-demo"
+-export COMET_PROJECT_NAME="fashion-mnist-demo"
-export COMET_WORKSPACE="your-workspace-name"
+-export COMET_WORKSPACE="your-workspace-name"

 Or hardcode them in the script (not recommended for shared code).

-#Run the training script
+# Run the training script

 python train_fashion_mnist.py

-#📊 #Logged Metrics on Comet
+#📊Logged Metrics on Comet
 After training, you can view your experiment dashboard on comet.com with:

 Training loss per epoch